RuihanGao/2019Summer/README.md

 1. Meetig with Wenchao <br/>
  * For NN agent / localizaiton info concatenated to z, use relative position of waypoints
  * Look into Local planner API, try to use it sub-trajectory planning MPSC mainly helps trajectory following, e.g. 10 steps ahead of local traj.
- * For end-to-end vision module, can do perception dono't want...(lane detection etc.)
+ * For end-to-end vision module, can do perception don't want...(lane detection etc.)
  * Use depth camera instead of RGB, smaller dimension & more depth info. can further reduce dimension by crop fov or down-sampling (by lines/grids).
 Urban/countryside setting, "walls" on the road boundary
  * E2C worth trying, autoencoder.
  * account: need BU account to access VPN ssh/VNC, then set up dns server connection on the desktop